redhat-reactive-msa/ola/README.md

 The ola microservice is developed in Groovy.
 It is invocable using the vert.x event bus, and handles:

 * messages on `ola` - replies with a _ola_ message
-* messages on `ola\chain` - invokes the next service of the chain and replies with the result + a _ola_ message.
+* messages on `ola/chain` - invokes the next service of the chain and replies with the result + a _ola_ message.
 The invocation to the next service is protected using a circuit breaker.

 The detailed instructions to run the Red Hat Reactive MSA demo, can be found at the following repository: https://github.com/redhat-reactive-msa/redhat-reactive-msa